Lucy Hawking

 Catherine Lucy Hawking (born 2 November 1970) is an English journalist, novelist, educator, and philanthropist.
-She is the daughter of the theoretical physicist Stephen Hawking and writer Jane Wilde Hawking.
+She is the daughter of the theoretical physicist Stephen Hawking and writer Jane Wilde.
 She lives in London, and is a children's novelist and science educator.

 Early life and education

-Hawking was born on 2 November 1970 to scientist Stephen Hawking and author Jane Wilde Hawking.
+Hawking was born on 2 November 1970 to scientist Stephen Hawking and author Jane (née Wilde).
 She has two brothers, Robert and Timothy Hawking, and was raised in Cambridge after a few years spent in Pasadena, California, as a child.
 She attended the Stephen Perse Foundation.
-As a young adult, she was a carer for her father as his health declined due to motor neurone disease.
+As a young adult, she was a carer for her father as his health declined due to motor neuron disease.

 Hawking studied French and Russian at the University of Oxford.
-During university, she spent time in Moscow to focus on her Russian studies.
+During her university studies, she spent time in Moscow to focus on her Russian studies.
 After completing her degree, she studied international journalism at City University of London.
 There she decided not to make a career of journalism, though she found it to be good writing practice and a way to get into the writing profession.